Nvidias Shield TV device is a networked media player that can turn any screen with an HDMI input into a Smart TV.

 Both versions of the 2019 Shield offer three settings for up-scaling 720p or 1080p sources into 4k resolution.
 These are basic, enhanced and unique to Nvidia, AI-enhanced.

 A key difference between the two models is that the Shield Pro has a built in Plex media server.
-This can share media files to all other devices on your network.
+This can server as a central hub to share media files to all other devices on your network.

-It should be noted that both devices have Plex media center installed and can play files from remote locations,.
-However, only the Pro has the built in server to share files in the opposite direction.
+It should be noted that both devices have Plex media center player installed and can play files from across the network.
+However, only the Shield Pro has the built in server to share files in the opposite direction.

 The Shield TV Pro can also be used as a hub for the SmartThings IOT (internet of things) smart home system.
 This is not possible on the standard Shield TV as it doesn’t have the USB port needed for connecting the SmartThings USB link dongle.